dahliamalkhi/dahliamalkhi.github.io/_posts/2020-12-25-what-they-didnt-teach-you-in-streamlet.md

 **HotStuff commit**:

 Whenever a 3-chain of alternating blocks/QCs whose epochs are consecutive is formed, the middle block of the 3-chain becomes finalized.

+**HotStuff round synchronization**:

+HotStuff does **not** require epoch synchronization for safety.
+Rather, it has a component called PaceMaker for advancing epochs that guarantees progress.
+PaceMaker advertises the start of an epoch in order to bring non-faulty validators to overlap in the same epoch during periods of network stability.
+See additional discussion below.

+**That's it! **

 ## Streamlet has high communication complexity